datascisteven/DSNY9-Disparities-in-Life-Expectancy-Dashboard/README.md

 ## Final Dataset

-[H]()ere is the final set of features that was uploaded to Tableau for further analysis
+Here is the final set of features that was uploaded to Tableau for further analysis:

 ### **Health Outcomes**